Thanthephong/ComSciUnit2/README.md

  The reason we should assign the variables is to increase the efficiency for the computer's RAM.
 Because for example, if we want a variable that can store only 1 or 0 to display binary, there is no need to use float or word for it, we can just use boolean, which is more efficient for the computer.

  ### 5. Binary gates
+  Binary gates is a quite complicated topic.
+It is basically an idealized or physical device implementing a Boolean function; that is, it performs a logical operation on one or more binary inputs and produces a single binary output